 \section{AGN-Host image decomposition}

 We first perform AGN--host image decomposition using \textsc{galfit} \citep{peng2002, peng2010}.
-For each target, we extract a 50 × 50 pixel cutout (1.5$^{\prime\prime}$ × 1.5$^{\prime\prime}$) centered on the source.
-Although high-redshift galaxies are often characterized by irregular stellar mass and light distributions \citep{Huertas_2024} and may exhibit multiple star-forming clumps \citep{Fujimoto_2024}, our targets appear compact and show no obvious substructures in their images.
+For each source, we extract a 50 × 50 pixel cutout (1.5$^{\prime\prime}$ × 1.5$^{\prime\prime}$) centered on the source.
+Although high-redshift galaxies are often characterized by irregular spatial distributions of stellar mass and light \citep{Huertas_2024} and may exhibit multiple star-forming clumps \citep{Fujimoto_2024}, our sources appear compact and show no obvious substructures in their images.
 They are only marginally resolved in the short-wavelength (SW) bands.
-We therefore model the AGN component using a point spread function (PSF) for each band and represent the host galaxy with a single S\'ersic profile convolved with the same PSF, a common approach in AGN--host decomposition studies \citep{Ding_2023, harikane_23, zhuang_2024, Chen_2024}.
-Our primary goal is not to resolve the internal structures of the host galaxies, but rather to obtain an overall characterization of their global properties -- particularly their stellar masses.
+We therefore model the AGN component using a point spread function (PSF) for each band and represent the host galaxy with a single S\'ersic profile convolved with the same PSF, a common approach among AGN--host decomposition studies \citep{Ding_2023, harikane_23, zhuang_2024, Chen_2024}.
+Our primary goal is not to resolve the internal structures of the host galaxies but rather to obtain an overall characterization of their global properties, particularly their stellar masses.